 ProPublica employees may not serve as directors or officers of any company devoted to profit-making, with the following exceptions:

 No editorial personnel assigned to cover a specific industry may buy or sell securities in any company engaged, in whole or significant part, in that industry.
 Editorial personnel reporting a story that could affect the price of an individual security they own must disclose the ownership of that security to their editor or supervisor.
-(This also applies to buying, selling or holding mutual funds or ETFs that invest predominantly in the specific industry that editorial personnel are covering.)
+(This also applies to buying, selling or holding mutual funds or exchange-traded funds that invest predominantly in the specific industry that editorial personnel are covering.
+The holding of broad-based funds, however, is allowed.)

 Public Life

-Many organizations, for a variety of reasons, participate in the partisan political process, at various levels of government.
+Many organizations, for a variety of reasons, participate in the partisan political process at various levels of government.
 As a publisher, ProPublica is different.
-ProPublica does not contribute, directly or indirectly, to political campaigns or to political parties or groups seeking to raise money for political campaigns or parties, and ProPublica does not and will not reimburse any employee for any political contribution made by an employee.
+ProPublica does not contribute, directly or indirectly, to political campaigns or to political parties or groups seeking to raise money for political campaigns or parties, and ProPublica does not and will not reimburse any employee for any political contribution they make.
 All editorial employees should refrain from making political contributions or participating in partisan politics — including signing petitions, attending marches or rallies, displaying lawn signs, wearing campaign paraphernalia or displaying any other form of political partisanship.

 However, editorial personnel may participate in issue-oriented activities, such as expressing support for human rights or denouncing discrimination because of a person’s race, religion, ethnicity, gender or sexual orientation.
 For example, working at ProPublica would not preclude an employee from marching in a Pride parade; however, it would not be permissible for an employee to participate in a rally supporting or organized by a political party.
 Be mindful, though, that events can take on a partisan tone, and participation should not be inconsistent with this code.